dart-lang/site-www/src/codelabs/iterables.md

 This codelab teaches you how to use collections that implement the [Iterable][iterable class] class, for example [List][list class] and [Set][set class].
-Iterables are a basic building block for all sorts of Dart applications, and you are probably already using them even without noticing.
-This codelab will help you take the most out of them.
+Iterables are basic building blocks for all sorts of Dart applications, and you are probably already using them, even without noticing.
+This codelab helps you make the most out of them.

 Using the embedded DartPad editors, you can test your knowledge by running example code and completing exercises.

-To get the most out of this codelab, you should have the basic knowledge of the [Dart syntax](/samples).
+To get the most out of this codelab, you should have basic knowledge of the [Dart syntax](/samples).

 This codelab covers the following material: